Radetzky March: Reception

 Vienna was central to the revolutions of 1848 in the Austrian Empire and appointed prime ministers were reserved about the future course of action.
 In May 1848 the minister of war Count Baillet von Latour endorsed military action without consulting Franz Joseph I of Austria.
 Joseph Radetzky von Radetz engaged and defeated Charles Albert of Sardinia in June and July 1848.
 These victories of the Imperial Austrian army were celebrated in Vienna to the tune of the Radetzky March.
-Along with the "The Blue Danube" waltz by Johann Strauss Jr., the piece became an unofficial Austrian national anthem.
+Along with "The Blue Danube" waltz by Johann Strauss Jr., the piece became an unofficial Austrian national anthem.

 When it was first played in front of Austrian officers, they spontaneously clapped and stamped their feet when they heard the chorus.
 This tradition, with quiet rhythmic clapping on the first iteration of the melody, followed by thunderous clapping on the second, is often observed when the march is played in classical music venues in an orchestral version prepared by Leopold Weninger (1879–1940).